pixelnest/pixelnest/installation/osx.md

 ### .ruby-version

 When you call `rbenv local x.x.x`, it creates a `.ruby-version` file in your current folder.
 If you type `rbenv versions`, you can see that the currently set Ruby is not your global one.

+### rehash

+Sometimes, after you have installed a new gem, the binary won't be find by your environment.
+To fix that, execute `rbenv rehash`.

+For example, if you install rails and you try to use `rails xxx` just after, the command will be unknown.
+By using `rbenv rehash`, rails will work correctly.